Claims and negotiations

 We have developed the current timeframes for voting to make sure there is enough time for all members to discuss and consider the options they are voting on so they can make a well-informed vote.
 This needs to be balanced with maintaining campaign momentum and political pressure as well as practical factors such as the time necessary for setting up electronic ballots.

-Will we publish the percentages from the ballot?
+Will we publish the percentages from the ballots?

 Can NZEI Te Riu Roa and PPTA join forces?

 NZEI Te Riu Roa and PPTA are working as strongly as possible to support each other’s campaigns.
-We have very similar issues but separate collective agreements so some solutions are slightly different.
-We are working together on the Area School Teachers’ Collective Agreement.
+While we have very similar issues, we have separate collective agreements so some solutions are slightly different.
+However, members of both NZEI and PPTA have voted to carry out joint strike action on 29 May 2019.
+We are also working together on the Area School Teachers’ Collective Agreement.

 What happens when the 12 month extension to our collective agreement expires (principals: 16 May, teachers: 8 June)?